input-output-hk/plutus-use-cases/eleks/nft/README.md

 ## Architecture
 ### Start Contract
 On a contract start we create single NFT market token used to uniqely identity marketplace.
-It is also used to store all the created tokens metadata to avoid duplicates.
+Market token is stored in the script address and it is datum contains info of the all metadata tokens created in the marketplace to validate token uniqueness.
 ### Create NFT
-When create token method is invoked, we create two unique native tokens.
+On NFT token create we create two unique native tokens.
 One is the NFT token and it is send to the owner wallet.
 Another one is the NFT metadata token.
-Metadata token is stored in the marketpalce and never leaves it.
+Metadata token is stored in the market script address and never leaves it.
 In the metadata token datum we store the Symbol of the NFT token and all metadata information (e.g. name, description, file).
+Market token utxo is consumed in the creation transaction, existing tokens list is taken from the market it is and used to verify new token uniqueness.

 ![Create NFT](./screenshots/create-nft.jpg)

-In the validator we consume market token to verify that new token is unique.

 ### Put token on sale
-At any moment token owner can put token on sale, he transfers his token to the marketplace and set token price.
+At any moment token owner can put token on sale, he transfers his NFT token to the marketplace and set token price.
 Only tokens created in the market could be put on sale.

 ![Selling NFT](./screenshots/selling.jpg)